 The opinion group sorter (i.e. groups A, B, C) indicates where people are divided on in their critical opinions.
 It enables the investigator to understand that within each group, there are varying points of agreement and disagreement.
 It allows the investigator to sieve out points of view that would divide people.
 Traditional survey methodologies already allow investigators to achieve these, but what OPPi does is take things further.
 Knowing what divides the public is but one aspect, and this does not allow investigators to move the needle forward as it would seem that the divide presents a deadlock to the issue.
 However, OPPi opens up a solution from the ground up for investigators to look at common ground opinions and bring people together in a collaborative manner.

 Through our first poll, we are confident that OPPi can be expanded into other areas of interest.
-Brands can utilize OPPi to gather consumers' feedback on directions on a new product and garner more substantial suggestions on improving their existing range of products.
+Brands can utilise OPPi to gather consumers' feedback on directions on a new product and garner more substantial suggestions on improving their existing range of products.
 Companies can also use this tool to engage with their employees on HR-related company matters to crowdsource ideas and for employees to self-reflect on the issues facing the companies.
 With OPPi, the possibilities are endless.

 Find answers to common questions about OPPI.